 With all these exceptional features, it is no wonder that the Bosch GET75 6N Electric Orbital Sander is on the higher end of the spectrum in terms of price.

-On the plus side, this is the kind of versatile paint-removing sander and polisher that professionals can use for a variety of DIY tasks that includes polishing, carpentry, fine woodworking, fine finishing, and Inlay work, wood floors, furniture building, and woodworking crafts.
+But on the plus side, this is the kind of versatile paint-removing sander and polisher that professionals can use for a variety of DIY tasks that includes polishing, carpentry, fine woodworking, fine finishing, and Inlay work, wood floors, furniture building, and woodworking crafts.

 4- ENERTWIST Random Orbit Sander